 return "<" + self.tag + ">"

-Try this out on this web page, parsing the HTML source code and then
+Try this out on the

-calling print_tree
+and then calling print_tree

 to visualize it:

-= request(sys.argv[1])
+= URL(sys.argv[1]).request()

-headers, body = HTMLParser(body).parse()
+body = HTMLParser(body).parse()

 nodes print_tree(nodes)